kwaldenphd/Python/README.md

 90. We’ll return to inputs, loops, and conditional statements in a minute.
 Let’s look at another way of storing information with Python.

-91. In the last lab, we created metadata using XML to describe the information about each of the items we selected for the HTML project.
+91. I've created metadata to describe the information about each of the items we selected for the HTML project.
 We can also store this metadata in Python using a Dictionary.

+Example of the XML (eXtensible Markup Language) file with the item metadata:
 ```XML
 <books>
   <book>